-Bonus Shares of 1,614,444 were issued in connection with the Debenture Units at a price of \$0.09, resulting in an increase in capital stock of \$0.1 million, net of issuance costs of \$40.
-Broker Warrants of the Company of 836,111 were issued in connection with the Debentures, resulting in an increase in warrants of \$36, net of issuance costs of \$14.
+Bonus Shares of 1,614,444 were issued in connection with the Debenture Units at a price of \$0.09, resulting in an increase in capital stock of \$0.1 million, net of issuance costs of \$65.
+Broker Warrants of the Company of 836,111 were issued in connection with the Debentures, resulting in an increase in warrants of \$49.

 The Debentures will mature on May 2, 2025 ("Maturity Date"), and bear interest at a rate of 10% per annum payable quarterly in arrears in cash.
-The total cost of the Debenture Offering was \$0.4 million.
-The Company has allocated \$0.3 million to debt issuance cost and \$54 to share issuance cost.
+The total cost of the Debenture Offering was \$0.5 million.
+The Company has allocated \$0.4 million to debt issuance cost and \$65 to share issuance cost.
 Net proceeds of the Debenture Offering were \$1.1 million.

 The Company may redeem the Debentures at any time prior to the Maturity Date in part or in full subject to an early repayment premium equal to: (i) 6% of the principal amount of the Debentures being redeemed if the redemption occurs prior to six months following May 2, 2023 ("Closing Date"); (ii) 5% of such principal amount if redemption occurs following the date that is six months following the Closing Date, but prior to the first anniversary of the Closing Date; (iii) 4% of such principal amount if redemption occurs following the first anniversary of the Closing Date prior to eighteen months following the Closing Date; or (iv) 3% of such principal amount if redemption occurs following eighteen months from the Closing Date, but prior to the Maturity Date.
 The early prepayment option gives rise to an embedded derivative that is closely related to the Debentures, the host debt instrument, since on each potential exercise date, the option's exercise price is approximately equal to the debt instrument's amortized cost.
-As a result, the embedded derivative has not been accounted for separately as at June 30, 2023.
+As a result, the embedded derivative has not been accounted for separately.